ngeor/blog/_posts/2019/2019-01-27-clang-format-git-filter.md

   - git
 ---

-[clang-format] is a tool that can format source code of C-like languages (C/C++/Java/JavaScript/Objective-C/Protobuf).
+[clang-format] is a tool that can format source code of C-like languages (C / C++ / Java / JavaScript / Objective-C / Protobuf).
 It supports various presets but it is also possible to fine tune its behavior with a configuration file named `.clang-format`.
 It has quite a lot [configuration options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).

 In this post, I'm showing how to use this tool as a git filter in order to